 Instructions for Authors

 The Journal of Clinical Ethics accepts original manuscripts, case reports, commentaries, and letters to the editor.
-JCE is an international, peer-reviewed journal.
+JCE is an international, peer-reviewed journal that is published quarterly.

 Unsolicited manuscripts are reviewed for general quality and suitability by a panel of inhouse editors before they are sent for outside, double-blinded peer review.
 The process generally takes four to eight months.
 Manuscripts are accepted based on quality, suitability, and the needs of the journal.

 HOW TO SUBMIT A MANUSCRIPT